wkarto/buzzline-02-karto/docs/SETUP-KAFKA.md

    1. ~ on Mac/Linux
    2. On Windows, save using File Explorer.
 Change the following to your wsl username and paste it into the Explorer address bar: \\wsl.localhost\Ubuntu\home\denisecase

-## Step 3: Extract Kafka to home directory
+## Step 3: Extract Kafka to home directory using tar

 In your terminal (WSL/Mac/Linux):

 1. Navigate to your home directory where you downloaded the file.
 2. List the file contents.
-3. Extract the contents of the zipfile.
+3. Extract the contents of the zipfile using the tar command below.

 ```zsh
 cd ~